nikomatsakis/gnome-class/README.md

   GNOME's general-purpose libraries, while maintaining backwards compatibility with all the GObject-based infrastructure we have.

-# Status, and help wanted
+# Contributing to gnome-class

+There is a code of conduct for contributors to gnome-class; please see the file [`code-of-conduct.md`][coc].

-As of November 2017, gnome-class is under heavy development, and is not ready yet for general consumption.
+As of March 2018, gnome-class is under heavy development, and is not ready yet for general consumption.
 We are not finished implementing the desired syntax (see the [syntax document][syntax] for details).
 Also, we don't have proposed syntax yet for all the useful features of GObject.

 ## Do you want to help with the syntax?